 Best Oatmeal Raisin Cookies

-This classic drop dough cookie recipe is undoubtedly one of the easiest and healthiest out there.
+This classic drop dough cookie recipe is undoubtedly one of the easiest and healthiest.
 Using oats and raisins makes them rich in fiber, vitamins, and proteins.

 Which makes them the best treats to keep in your cookie jar.
 Aside from their nutritional value, they are also absolutely yummy!

-It's like having your favorite morning meal in the form of a baked treat that you can enjoy any time of the day and bring with you anywhere.
+It's like having your favorite morning meal as a baked treat you can enjoy any time and bring anywhere.
 You can also try my Cornflake Cookies for more breakfast-inspired treats!

 And if you are a raisin fan like me, who will stop you from adding more chewy goodies to the cookie batter?

-So, if you have not tried it before, then now is the perfect time to do it.
+So, if you have not tried it before, now is the perfect time to do it.
 I guarantee that it will quickly turn into one of your favorite cookies.

 Why We Love This Oatmeal Cookie Recipe

 HEALTHY - These chewy oatmeal cookies are healthier than most cookies.

-STAPLES - And they require just a handful of ingredients you already have in your fridge and pantry!
+STAPLES - They require just a handful of ingredients you already have in your fridge and pantry!

-TIME - A quick cookie recipe that is done in less than 20 minutes!
-Just mix all the ingredients, drop the batter on the baking sheet and bake.
+TIME - A quick cookie recipe done in less than 20 minutes!
+Mix all the ingredients, drop the batter on the baking sheet and bake.
 Easy peasy!

 TREATS They are perfect for potlucks, bake sales, and picnics.
 You can also make a batch to give as a holiday gift to your friends and family.

-VERSATILITY - It is pretty easy to swap or omit the ingredients used to fit your personal preferences or dietary requirements.
+VERSATILITY - It is easy to swap or omit the ingredients used to fit your personal preferences or dietary requirements.